iotaledger/blueprints/doc-immutability/architecture.md

 The application uses the [Proof of Existence Library](https://www.npmjs.com/package/@iota/poex-tool), a basic library that enables users to publish and verify Proof of Existences.
 With a valid Proof of Existence, users can be certain that the given document has not been changed since the Proof of Existence has been published on the IOTA Tangle, thereby ensuring data integrity.

+## Legacy Network Backwards-Compatibility

+As this is one of the earlier projects, it has been up and running long before the Chrysalis network.
+While new PoEs are of course being published to Chrysalis, proofs issued on the Legacy network are still verifiable in the application, as the underlying Proof of Existence library provides methods for both networks.
+The application automatically detects if the provided message-id is from the Legacy or the Chrysalis network and adjusts its procedure accordingly.

 ### Uploading a Proof of Existence of a Document

 When a user wants to create a Proof of Existence for a document, the application process is the following: